ARTICLE A. OUTDOOR FESTIVALS

 C. Fees: All applicants shall provide a nonrefundable investigation and fingerprinting fee of one hundred forty five dollars ($145.00).
 All nonapplicants required to be fingerprinted pursuant to this section shall provide a nonrefundable forty five dollar ($45.00) fingerprinting fee.

-A. Issuance And Fee: When the city manager certifies that conditions have been met, the city manager shall, upon payment of one hundred fifty dollars ($150.00) per day of operation, issue a license specifying the name and address of the licensee, the kind of festival licensed and the number of days' operation authorized.
+A. Issuance And Fee: When the business license official certifies that conditions have been met, the business license official shall, upon payment of one hundred fifty dollars ($150.00) per day of operation, issue a license specifying the name and address of the licensee, the kind of festival licensed and the number of days' operation authorized.